-William Schuetz is a Shareholder based out of the firm’s Sacramento Office.
+William Schuetz is a Shareholder in the Sacramento and San Luis Obispo offices.
 Throughout his legal career, Bill has provided legal advice and counsel to public school districts, county offices of education and community college districts across a broad spectrum of legal areas.

 As his primary area of practice, Bill regularly assists school districts and county offices of education clients throughout California with various charter school related legal matters and issues, including new and renewal charter petition reviews, charter denials, revocations, non-renewals and closures, charter appeals through the State level, dependent charter school development and operation, and charter school oversight functions and responsibilities.
 Bill is also recognized for his expertise in the area of Proposition 39 charter school facilities and assists clients with the entire process including, proposal preparation, negotiations, dispute resolution, and alternative facilities arrangements and agreements.